 Students taking FCPM 275 as a prerequisite to graduate work in RPM may also sit for the National Apartment Leasing Professional (NALP) designation exam.
 The designation is not available to those testing out of the course.
 Ball State RPM students have been highly successful with both the NALP and CAM designation exams.

-For additional information contact Kay Piotrowicz, Director of the Residential Property Management Program in the Department of Family and Consumer Sciences.
+For additional information about the Residential Property Management Program, contact Dr. Carol Friesen, Graduate Program Advisor for the Department of Family and Consumer Sciences.